caloni/journal/content/posts/jejum-intermitente/index.md

 > A fatty liver is reversible in the early stages.
 But too much fat in the liver leads to scarring of liver tissue (cirrhosis of the liver), which is hard to reverse and can even lead to liver failure.

+>
 > Moreover, insulin resistance leads to the so-called metabolic syndrome.
-The metabolic syndrome has the following symptoms (4): Enlarged waist circumference: >= 102 cm in men and >= 88 cm in women High blood pressure: systolic blood pressure >= 130 mmHg, diastolic blood pressure >= 85 mmHg Elevated triglycerides (blood lipids): >= 150 mg/dl Low HDL-cholesterol: < 40 mg/dL in men and < 50 mg/dL in women High fasting blood sugar: >= 100 mg/dL Metabolic syndrome is diagnosed when at least three of these symptoms are present.
+The metabolic syndrome has the following symptoms (4):
+>
+>  - Enlarged waist circumference: >= 102 cm in men and >= 88 cm in women.
+>  - High blood pressure: systolic blood pressure >= 130 mmHg, diastolic blood pressure >= 85 mmHg.
+>  - Elevated triglycerides (blood lipids): >= 150 mg/dl
+>  - Low HDL-cholesterol: < 40 mg/dL in men and < 50 mg/dL in women.
+>  - High fasting blood sugar: >= 100 mg/dL
+>
+> Metabolic syndrome is diagnosed when at least three of these symptoms are present.
+>

 > Intermittent fasting is very powerful in improving insulin resistance–within a few weeks.
 Studies show that intermittent fasting can improve all signs of insulin resistance.
 It: lowers blood pressure (5), facilitates weight loss (especially in the belly area)(6), improves cholesterol (7), lowers triglycerides (8), reduces oxidative stress (a consequence of insulin resistance)(9), improves blood sugar regulation, helps to get the appetite under control (10).